erling6232/imagedata/paper.md

 ## Converting data from DICOM and back

-Some workflows need to process patient data using a tool that do not accept DICOM data.
+Some workflows process patient data using a tool that do not accept DICOM data.
 In order to maintain the coupling to patient data, the data can be converted to _e.g._ NIfTI and back.